tosimiadesoye/beecommerce/README.md

 * To checkout users have to login.
 * A login and signup button for personalised user experience

-This project was created with Taillwindcss and the MERN stack(MongoDB, Express,React,Node)
 ## Available Scripts